marcantoine/feefty-admin-nor/README.md

 The test is simple, it focuses on creating a simple web app from scratch with a CRUD interface for a list of users.

 Please fork this repo first and push it on your own github repo in public.
-Document your approach along the way in the README and please include a few simple unit tests.

 Feefty is a design-driven company, we'll pay attention to the delivered interface and its closeness to the mockups.